Purdue-CS193/homework-0-unkn-wn/index.md

+# Leon's First CS193 Homework

+Favorite things about CS193:
+- its cool
+- its fun
+- we get to make websites
+- we learn about github

+---

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.